 Ho Chi Mihn Trail!!!!!!!

-Our trip was full of vegan food, nitro brewed coffee & a little too many vodka sodas… Here are how our days looked and the main highlights of our trip!
+This trip was full of vegan food, nitro brewed coffee & a little too many vodka sodas… Here is what my days looked and the main highlights of the trip!

 Saturday: Arrive in San Diego 4:00 pm – Café Gratitude – Hookah Bar